heregoes/minimal-ar-media-player/README.md

-# Augmented Reality Portfolio
+# Augmented Reality Media Player

 <!-- :warning: *This project is currently Work In Progress, so the Application might not work correctly when trying it out* :warning: -->
 ___________

 Scan the QR-Code (e.g. with your smartphone camera) to get to the website and then scan it again to discover my Augmented Reality Portfolio </br>

-If it's not working, open this link in your browser: https://mariamraad.github.io/ar-portfolio </br>
 And then scan the QR-Code to see the Augmented Reality content.

 The application works best with: